Epic Rail Odyssey

 This morning we reach the capital of Xinjiang province.

 Historically known as Dihua or Tihwa, the name ‘Urumqi’ is a Mongolian word that means ‘beautiful pasture’.
 These beautiful pastures have now been replaced by a sprawling metropolis and a hub city on the ancient Silk Road.
 It is home to numerous cultural relics and historic treasures as well as 13 ethnic minorities: this is the fascinating Muslim heartland of China.
-On arrival in Urumqi we transfer to our hotel and later enjoy a city tour.
+On arrival in Urumqi we transfer to our hotel. .

-This morning we leave Urumqi and head into the great Tian Shan Mountains.
-We start to climb until we reach Heavenly Lake.
-At 2,000 metres above sea level, the lake has a depth of 60 metres.
+After breakfast we leave Urumqi and head into the great Tian Shan Mountains.
+We start to climb until we reach Heavenly Lake, situated 2,000 metres above sea level and with a depth of 60 metres.
 Surrounding the Heavenly Lake are snowy peaks, glacier forests and alpine lakes, making this whole area a stunning pocket of nature.
-After our visit here we descend to Urumqi station to take our train to Lanzhou and Kunming.
+After our visit we head back to explore Urumqi’s fascinating bazaar and the Xinjiang museum which houses 4,000-year-old mummies.

 Green Lake Hotel

-After breakfast we drive to the magical Stone Forest.
+Kunming is regarded as one of China’s most liveable cities, but is perhaps most famous for its magical Stone Forest.
 A geological phenomenon, the ‘forest’ was a vast sea millions of years ago.
 Later the movement of tectonic plates altered the earth’s crust, causing the sea to recede and the limestone floor to appear.
 Due to the constant seeping of rain through the cracks in the limestone, some of the stone formations dissolved and the fissures broadened, producing a mass of strange rock formations.
+Today we head out of the city to explore this amazing site.

 In 2010, Hanoi celebrated its 1,000th anniversary as capital of Vietnam – this in spite of several invasions and occupations.
 It is a fascinating mix of old and new Vietnam, with Chinese and French influences, ancient culture, colonial architecture, broad tree-lined boulevards, and beautiful lakes.
-Today we explore the city starting in the Old Quarter and the French Quarter before visiting Ho Chi Minh’s Mausoleum.
+Today we explore the city starting with a visit to Ho Chi Minh’s Mausoleum and then on to the Old Quarter and the French Quarter.

 Crossing the 17th parallel and hugging the coast, we continue south with stops at Nha Trang and Danang, before arriving into Ho Chi Minh City.